RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Docker-Linux.md

 #### Kernel and drivers

-It's understood that your Linux host has the needed drivers for your wireless card and its kernel support all the needed features for wireless operations (changing mode managed/monitor) in the same way as is needed to run it in native mode on any Linux system.
+It's understood that your Linux host has the needed drivers for your wireless card and its kernel support all the needed features for wireless operations (switching mode managed/monitor) in the same way as is needed to run it in native mode on any Linux system.